pnut2357/pnut2357.github.io/_posts/2020-07-27-regression1.md

 ![png](/assets/images/regression1/output_19_1.png){:height="800px" width="700px"}

 $$L_1$$ norm also provides a decent linear approximation.

-<strong>What if outliers exist?</strong>
+**What if outliers exist?**

-Fit with the different norms
+- Fit with the different norms
-Discuss the result
+- Discuss the result
-It is important to understand what makes them different.
+- It is important to understand what makes them different.

 ```python
 # add outliers